 Fatigue is subjective, meaning you feel it, but it is not observable by others, and there are no tests used to measure it.
 Sometimes how you experience CRF isn't easy to put into words.
 You may feel dismissed or misunderstood much of the time.
 You've likely come across articles that tell you to accept CRF as your “new normal.”
 It may be new, but there is nothing “normal” about it.
 After all, the very definition of CRF ends with “…interferes with usual functioning.”
 How is that normal?

 Before we explain some details about CRF and what you can do about it, remember the ideal resolution is always to treat the cause of a symptom when possible.
 On that note, there was an ASCO blog post that went through common underlying causes.
-Here is a (partial) list of underlying factors that can result in CRF (excerpted from here).
+Here is a (partial) list of underlying factors that can result in CRF (excerpted from the American Society of Clinical Oncology ).

 Underlying Factors that Lead to Cancer-Related Fatigue: